Syria violence shakes Lebanon's fragile stability

 On Tuesday, angry Shi'ites blocked roads in southern Beirut in protest against the abduction in northern Syria of a dozen Lebanese Shi'ites by rebels from the overwhelmingly Sunni Muslim insurgency against Assad.

 "We are entering a phase of protracted instability in Lebanon.
-There is no direct way in which these events will be fully contained," Eurasia Group analyst Ayham Kamel said.
+There is no direct way in which these events will be fully contained," said Eurasia Group analyst Ayham Kamel.

 The Syrian uprising forced Lebanon's Prime Minister Najib Mikati into a near-impossible balancing act between diehard supporters and opponents of Assad in a country which was long dominated by Syrian military power.